wmayner/pyphi/docs/examples/magic_cut.rst

     >>> mic.phi
     0.333333

-It turns out that the MIP is
+It turns out that the MIP of the maximally-irreducible cause is

 .. math::
    \frac{AB}{[\,]} \times \frac{C}{ABC}